Research Results

 • 9/5 The Nikkei

-Professor Yutaka Amao of the Research Center for Artificial Photosynthesis and Dr. Shusaku Ikeyama, a doctoral student at the Graduate School of Science, have succeeded in developing an artificial coenzyme molecule that improves the activity of carbon dioxide into formic acid by about 560 times compared to using natural coenzymes.
+Professor Yutaka Amao (Research Center for Artificial Photosynthesis) and Graduate Student Shusaku Ikeyama ( Graduate School of Science Doctoral Program) have synthesized a novel artificial coenzyme that exhibits a 560-fold increase in catalytic activity for the conversion of carbon dioxide to formic acid when compared to natural coenzymes.

 Research Summary